-The UK Competition and Markets Authority has calculated that around 85% of all UK internet users have used a comparison website at least once and, with a degree of oversight from industry regulators, they are the go-to source.
+The UK Competition and Markets Authority has calculated that around 85% of all UK internet users have used a comparison website at least once.
+Comparison Sites like Secretsales for shopping and Gocompare for insurance are widely used by internet users in the UK as a way of saving money.
+And with a degree of oversight from industry regulators, comparison sites are the go-to source.
 But what’s the machinery behind their success?

 From their inception, comparison sites have relied heavily on ‘web crawling’.
 This activity uses a highly specific software program that visits and analyses targetted websites to collect data and prices on the products or services they sell.
 Crawling is used less than it used to be – the data-retrieval method it uses works well for general search engines, but specific retailers don’t always give the exact same product description or title, so the crawler finds it difficult to identify whether the same products are being compared.

 Data Feeds are files prepared by retailers and sent to shopping search engines.
 It’s a much faster and easier way for comparison sites to source information, but the product data they receive is only that which the sellers choose to make available.